Lima Memorial Health System Logo

 • Blood cancers, including multiple myeloma, Waldenström macroglobulinemia, lymphomas, and chronic lymphocytic leukemias

-• Chronic inflammatory disease (for example, rheumatoid arthritis)
+• Chronic inflammatory disease (for example, rheumatoid arthritis, and systemic lupus erythematosus)

 • Acute infection